qamarudeenm/getduck_technical_project/README.md

 ## 💡 Commercial Insights & Actions for Bidco
-The core mission is to inform the Brand Manager's decisions on Promotions and Pricing.

 #### A. Promotions & Uplift (Informs: Marketing Budget Allocation)
 | KPI & Finding | Implication | Actionable Recommendation |